This first article appears in the

 technique?

-Craniosacral therapy is often used as a preventive health
+Craniosacral work is often used as a preventive health

 measure and as a way for many people to maintain clarity and